plausible/website/_articles/open_source_web_analytics.md

 For further details on the differences between the two, take a look at our [Plausible vs Google Analytics comparison](https://plausible.io/vs-google-analytics).

-## Why is Plausible Analytics Cloud not free as in free beer?
+## Google Analytics is free so why is Plausible Analytics Cloud not free?

 Plausible Analytics is an independently owned and actively developed project.
 To keep the project development going, to stay in business, to continue putting effort into building a better product and to cover our costs, we need to charge a fee.